tyomhak/Deep-Dive-Engineering-Docs/04. OO Analysis and Design/HW/HW 2/HW 2.md

 	- end time
 	- etc

+### Job Launcher
+- executes a job

 ### Job Repository
 - JobRepository is the mechanism in CIT Batch that makes all this persistence possible.
-- provides CRUD operations for JobLauncher, Job, and Step instantiations.
+- provides CRUD op4,erations for JobLauncher, Job, and Step instantiations.
 - Once a Job is launched, a JobExecution is obtained from the repository and, during the course of execution, StepExecution and JobExecution instances are persisted to the repository.